chef/chef-web-docs/chef_master/source/glossary.rst

 **Chef Infra Client**
    A command-line tool that that runs Chef.
 Also, the name of Chef as it is installed on a node.

-**ChefDK**
+**Chef Workstation**
    A collection of tools to aide in development of Chef cookbooks.
 It uses the full stack installer to give you everything you need to get going in one package.
-You can download it at `ChefDK <https://downloads.chef.io/chefdk/>`__.
+You can download it at `Chef Workstation <https://downloads.chef.io/chef-workstation/>`__.

 **chef-repo**
    The repository structure in which cookbooks are authored, tested, and maintained.
 View `an example of the <https://github.com/chef/chef-repo>`__ chef-repo.